 Sometimes the Best Liposuction Revision Involves Neither Liposuction Nor Fat Grafting

-As a surgeon who performs hundreds of liposuction revision cases each year, Dr. Kenneth Hughes of Hughes Plastic Surgery encounters patients from all over the world who require different modes of thinking and prioritizing and different methods of correction in accordance with both their wishes and in accordance with what they are willing to sacrifice for those results.
+As a surgeon who performs hundreds of liposuction revision cases each year, Dr. Kenneth Hughes, Harvard-trained, board-certified plastic surgeon in Los Angeles and Beverly Hills, encounters patients from all over the world who require different modes of thinking and prioritizing and different methods of correction in accordance with both their wishes and in accordance with what they are willing to sacrifice for those results.
 Sometimes liposuction hastens the descent of skin and fat grafting to replace the tissue is really a poor solution to the issue.
 Sometimes the best solution is a solution that was never considered in the first place.
 Dr. Kenneth Hughes will provide some examples.

 Dr. Kenneth Hughes frequently encounters athletic people who have had previous liposuction of the banana roll or the area under the inferior buttocks.
 If this is done too aggressively or if the skin continues to sag there is a real problem that presents itself.
 Although Dr. Hughes can occasionally do Bodytite to improve the skin laxity, much greater skin laxity will not respond to Bodytite.

 So the issue is that the inferior aspect of the buttock and the posterior thigh have essentially too much skin.
 In many cases some of these patients have had further revision surgery including a lower posterior body lift.
 They have acquired a scar at the top of the buttocks in an attempt to lift the buttock and improve that area.
 The problem with this technique is that it frequently does not lift the buttocks effectively and it does not address the posterior thigh laxity.